CapeSoft RightReports

 The Report Previewer

-At the moment RightReports supports the IceTips, CPCS, RPM, ABC and RightReports-built-in report previewers.
-It is also possible to handcode your own call to a previewer, should you wish to choose that option.
-If you have any other previewers you would like to see included in our hardcoded list, please do not hesitate to contact us at support@capesoft.com.
+At the moment RightReports supports the IceTips, CPCS, ABC and RightReports-built-in report previewers.
+It is also possible to hand code your own call to a previewer (like RPM), should you wish to choose that option.

 The RightReportsPrint Procedure

 For example, you want to use your own Report Previewer.
 In this case, you could hand-code the call to the previewer yourself.
-Choose the Handcode option on the General Tab of the Global Extention, and follow the instructions layed out on the Handcoded Previewer tab that appears.
+Choose the Hand code option on the General Tab of the Global Extension, and follow the instructions laid out on the Hand coded Previewer tab that appears.
 Alternatively, you can do a search in the RightReportsPrint procedure for RightReportsPreview.
 You can replace this function call with your own.

 Printing to a PDF File